-Prior to the general examination students are expected to take four core astrophysics courses (Stellar Structure, Stellar Dynamics, Interstellar Medium, and Cosmology and Extragalactic Astronomy), and a number of nondepartmental courses, usually in physics and mathematics, in addition to a variety of courses within the department.
+Prior to the general examination students are expected to take four core astrophysics courses (Stellar Structure, Stellar Dynamics, Interstellar Medium, and Cosmology and Extragalactic Astronomy), and a number of optional courses in astrophysics (such as High Energy Astrophysics, Computational Methods, or Plasma Astrophysics) or physics or mathematics.
 Courses are selected with assistance from and agreement by the faculty.
 These additional courses allow students to satisfy their own interests and assist them with preparation for the general examination.

 Graduate students are required to attend the graduate student seminars each semester, except for their last semester at Princeton.
 Students take turns presenting 50-minute talks, which they prepare using recent publications on the seminar subject.
 The seminar is run by faculty members, who usually choose a topic related to their research area as the general theme for the seminar in a given semester.
 In the fall, the seminar focuses on theory, whereas in spring it is mostly observational.
-As a result, by the time of graduation, students are familiar with the current state of research in seven different areas.
+As a result, by the time of graduation, students are familiar with the current state of research in several different areas.
 The seminar is also attended by graduate students from the Department of Physics and undergraduate students from Astrophysical Sciences.

 At the end of the second year, students take the oral general examination.
-The student chooses four topics out of the following six: dynamics of stellar and planetary systems, cosmology and extragalactic astronomy, stellar structure, high-energy astrophysics, diffuse matter in space, and plasma astrophysics.
-Five of these topics are covered by classes offered in the department.
+The student chooses four topics out of the following six: dynamics of stellar and planetary systems, cosmology and extragalactic astronomy, stellar structure, high-energy astrophysics, interstellar medium, and plasma astrophysics.
+These topics are covered by classes offered in the department.
 A committee of four faculty members tests the student for approximately two hours primarily about the four chosen subjects, but also about other topics in astrophysics.